LongForm: Effective Instruction Tuning with Reverse Instructions: Limitations

 \section{Limitations}

-The proposed datasets and models mainly focus on long text generation and have limitations regarding structured prediction tasks in NLP.
-Additionally, we observe that \ModelName models may present hallucination problems similar to those found in LLMs.
+The proposed datasets and models mainly focus on long text generation and may have limitations regarding structured prediction tasks in NLP with some LLMs.
+We observe that \DataName{} is a good complementary dataset and when combined with existing datasets, it further improves NLU performance.
+However, for more recent models, it outperforms previous datasets not only in NLG but also on structured prediction tasks.
+Additionally, we observe that \ModelName{} models may present hallucination problems similar to those found in LLMs.